iblai/jupyter-edx-viewer-xblock/README.md

 You certainly don't want to duplicate the content, much less copy-and-paste.
 This XBlock allows you to embed the content dynamically from a notebook available on a public URL.

-Prof. Barba used the XBlock in the second half of her course module, [Get Data Off The Ground with Python](https://openedx.seas.gwu.edu/courses/course-v1:GW+EngComp1+2018/about).
-Check it out!

 ## Installation